GamingEvolutionCentre/Linux-Stuff/README.md

 <div align="center">

-# 🚨 🚨 Questions? 🚨 🚨
+# 🚨 🚨 License 🚨 🚨
 </div>
 <br>

-- Head over to my discord link is at the top of the page.
+BSD 3-Clause License

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

 <div align="center">